Do you have a MANEL (all male panel)

 Jacqueline is currently involved in the National Science Challenge: building better homes, towns and cities projects.
 Future neighbourhoods research stream focussing on the urban regeneration in Glen Innes and the Kainga Tahi Kainga Rua – Maori housing and papakainga projects.

 Jacqueline is a proactive advocate for better youth inclusiveness in the development of planning the future cities and communities.
-She is a member of Ngā Aho Network of Māori Design Professionals and an appointed member on the Auckland Youth Advisory Panel – Auckland Council and US NZ Youth Council.
+She is a member of Ngā Aho Network of Māori Design Professionals and an appointed member of the Expert Advisory Panel for Open Government at State Services Commission NZ.

 CHLÖE SWARBRICK: Tāmaki Makaurau, Auckland